amiraabouhadid/Stay_in_touch/README.md

 - Type one of the git clone commands listed above.
 - Press Enter to create your local clone
 - Open up the twitter clone on your localhost at http://localhost:3000/
-- Feel free to sign up or sign in and start posting!
+- Feel free to sign up or sign in and start posting and adding friends!

 ### Install
 - Install Atom or Microsoft Visual Studio text editor to view the code on your local machine.